 - Finances and budgets

-This degree is for those ready to take on a very boots-on-the-ground role in a K-12 setting.
+This degree is for those ready to immerse themselves in a K-12 setting.

 In comparison, a degree in educational leadership takes a broader approach.
 This degree prepares visionary principals to leverage skills that strategically transform schools into successful institutions.
 Course material involves: